uathena1991/h1b_analysis/README.md

 2. Data cleansing:

-    I didn't do too much except: replace all `\"` , convert lower cases to UPPER cases, mapping soc_code with potential soc_name, However, I found that when compiling csv files, there were some cases that had larger length than the headers.
-Since I am using line.split(delimiter), I guess there might be other  `;` within the files that is not served as delimiter....So maybe a better data cleansing should be done...
+    I didn't do too much except: replace all " , convert lower cases to UPPER cases, mapping soc_code with potential soc_name, However, I found that when compiling csv files, there were some rows that had larger length than the headers.
+Since I am using line.split(delimiter), I guess there might be other  `;`s within the files that are not served as delimiter....So maybe a better data cleansing should be done...

 3. Parameter passing (headers):